 Rent or bring your own sled:

 This quandary will depend upon a variety of factors, to bring or rent your sled.
 If you are planning on flying to your destination, obviously you will be renting.
 But many people choose to drive to their mountain destination and such, will choose to use their own sleds.
 Many people bring their own sleds to the backcountry, and certainly with the popularity of cross over sleds or the popularity of mountain specific sleds in the flat land, this may not be a major issue.
 The things to keep in mind is the power to weight and the flotation ability of your own sled.
-The reason why the 800 or now the 850cc class with a 165”, or 163” inch track is the standard most riders use is because the larger displacement sleds provide the power needed to rotate the longer tracks.
+The reason why the 800, the 850cc and now the factory turbo class with a 155”, 165” or the 175" inch track is the factory standard that most riders use, is because the larger displacement sleds provide the power needed to rotate the longer tracks.
 As well, the longer tracks provide greater floatation, the power and flotation are what has made the new generation of mountain specific sleds so versatile and capable to conquer much more of the terrain than just a few years ago.
 There certainly is debate over the “ideal” mountain sled track length, however, the vast majority we see on the hills are in the 160” range, there are the 150” and 170’s” out there and both are great options, but if you are going to rent, we suggest the 160” track length.
 So, if you are going to bring your own sled, be aware that on deep snow days, your 146” track is going to limit where you can ride and may, depending on your ability, lead to you being stuck a lot more.
 If you are bringing your own sled make sure it is set up for the area you plan to ride, clutching, is crucial, check with your dealer or go onto sled forums to see what people are doing to ensure you get the most out of your sled.
 Do a thorough inspection of your sled or bring it to your dealer and ensure it is in top running condition, tell them you are heading to the mountains and ask what they recommend for your sled.
 If you break down in the backcountry you often cannot pull your sled out to your vehicle, necessitating an expensive alternative like a helicopter rescue.
 Either way, a broken-down sled means you are not riding and probably your buddies are not riding, that’s never good when you travel to ride in the backcountry.
 If you are planning to rent, make sure you reserve your sled, in many popular destinations, rental outfitters are often fully booked in advance, plan ahead and reserve your sled.
 The benefits of renting are you often get the latest and greatest sled, you might have an opportunity to try different brands as well, plus the sled will be set up properly and ready to go for you.
 Renting a sled takes many of the headaches out of your trip, just show up and ride.

 What to pack on your sled/backpack:

 We created a full list and explanation to what you should pack with you each and every time you head into the backcountry, you can read that story here.
 Packing and carrying a few key items will help ensure you have a safe and fun trip.
 I remember once, a group of two sledders asked to join our group as we took a short cut, the short cut turned out to be impassible due to low snow.
 We had to hand pull sleds up and out, all while cutting willows to get a path.
 We asked the two sledders if they had a saw or a few other items, they stated that they only brought “snow pants and liquor”.
 While it is a funny statement now, we were less than amused at the time.
 So, make sure you bring more than snow pants and liquor when you head to the backcountry.
+As a minimum you should have a survival kit, get our tried and true kit with free shipping here.

 Mountain Riding Techniques: